Esta es mi gente

 ORIGINALLY POSTED BY: http://buhlown.tumblr.com/

-“I don’t want God to forgive me, I want God to help me.”
+“I don’t want God to forgive me, I want God to help me.”- During a confession on a weird cops movie.

 In Aztec mythology, Mictlantecuhtli (“lord of Mictlan”) was the skeletal god of death who ruled over Mictlan, the underworld, with his wife, Mictlancihuatl.